Skip to content

 Legal & institutional context

-Contemporary UK regulatory, fiduciary, and operational realities informing — not directing — fiqh.
+Contemporary UK regulatory, fiduciary, and operational realities informing, not directing, fiqh.

 Programme

-Two days.
 A considered arc.

-Day 01Public sessions
+Day IPublic academic sessions

 Intellectual and practical grounding across legal context, institutional practice, and commissioned papers from participating scholars.